jaikamat/resume/resume.md

 Frontend Developer | _July 2020 - Current_ | _Portland, OR_ | [energyrm.com](https://energyrm.com/)

 - Delivered features for a remote-analysis platform that allows building owners and project investors to prospect on energy efficiency opportunities and better target retrofits in energy-inefficient buildings at scale
-- Used Apollo Client, React, React Hook Form, Material UI, and VisX/Recharts to develop and rapidly prototype new features while wireframing and generating application assets via Balsamiq and Adobe Suite
+- Used Apollo Client, React, Formik, React Hook Form, Material UI, and VisX/Recharts to develop and rapidly prototype new features while wireframing and generating application assets via Balsamiq and Adobe Suite
 - Acted as the owner of the frontend codebase, establishing new UX paradigms such as Skeleton loading, query batching, organizing TS types and code generation, generalizing commonly-used components, as well improving directory and component naming conventions
 - Released and iterated on Insights, a critical reporting feature that gives building owners and portfolio managers more visibility over their asset energy usage patterns
 - Collaborated with our CFO to release Financial Modeling for capital budgeting, which allowed users to simulate project returns given energy requirements gleaned from building walkthroughs and audits